 Delicata is a small, oblong squash variety, with thin, edible skin.
 This recipe plays off it’s natural sweetness with savory elements like sage, garlic, Italian sausage, Parmesan and Romano cheese.
 Like a favorite fall sweater, this piece of my cooking ensemble is something I’m always happy to dig out of the recipe files after a long, hot summer.

 Swiss chard kicks up the nutrition without adding goitrogens, like those found in kale, collard greens, mustard greens, spinach, bok choy, and cabbage.
-However, if you would like to substitute any of those listed, by all means do so, and with peace of mind.
-Cooking goitrogenic foods greatly reduces or eliminates their goitrogenic compounds.
-As I outline in my recipe guidelines, the current thinking on goitrogens is that we should be eating them, just not in excess, and cooked when possible to reduce their thyroid inhibiting effect.
+However, if you’re fond of those varieties, it’s helpful to note that cooking goitrogenic foods greatly reduces or eliminates their goitrogenic compounds.
 Speaking of which, there is one goitrogenic food included in this recipe, which is pine nuts.
 They are toasted to reduce goitrogens, but feel free to substitute another nut of your choice.
 Pecans would be lovely.

 I first devised this savory stuffed delicata while I was working as a cook at a Natural Food store in Juneau.
 I’ve made it every fall since, and long before my diagnosis, but it just so happens to fit the bill for this collection, and in a pretty big way as it turns out.
 Check out the hypothyroid-friendly details below in The BREAKDOWN, a feature I include with all my recipes:

 - 1 cup of delicata squash contains over 200% DV for Vitamin A, which may reduce the risk of developing hypothyroidism in the first place.